Subscribe

 But Rob Brezsny does.

-Rob Brezsny is one of the most talented, far-sighted, creative people of our day, and we wouldn’t be surprised if what he hasn’t done yet proves him to be one of the most creative, admirable, joy-inspiring people ever.
+Rob Brezsny is one of the most talented, far-sighted, creative people of our day, and we wouldn’t be surprised if what he’s doing proves him to be one of the most creative, admirable, joy-inspiring people ever.

 Amen!